Happy-Ferret/Trigger-Community/README.md

 #### Methods
 ##### get
-`string system.path.get(PathName name)`
+`Promise<string path> system.path.get(PathName name)`

-Returns a string of the special system path associated with the `name`.
-If `name` is not valid then it throws.
+Returns a promise which resolves with the first argument `path` being a string of the special system path associated with the `name`.
+If `name` is not valid then it resolves with a `path` being a blank string.